LiftOffLLC/liftoff-jumpstarter-api/README.md

 1. Each API is written in separate file in /controllers folder.
 2. During bootstraping the server
-   - routes are build by scanning all the files in /controllers folder
+   - routes are built by scanning all the files in /controllers folder
    - methods are dynamically decorated for server/request and are picked from /methods folder.
    - plugins are added to Hapi server, which give additional functionality like logging, listing all apis, monitoring server status, auth, etc.
    - policies are applied to each api. basically, used to control the data flow right from request to post-response. more details can be found at MrHorse project.
 The use cases are checking the permission, controlling the response, forcing https, etc.